dartmouth-cs98/dartmouth-cs98.github.io/index.md

 # Prerequisite

-COSC 50 or permission of [instructor](mailto:tim@cs.dartmouth.edu).
-COSC 31 recommended.
 Open only to students pursuing a major in Computer Science or a modified major with Computer Science as the primary part.
 This course is normally taken in the senior year.
 This course must be taken in two consecutive terms, either fall/winter or winter/spring.

 # Project Course Overview

 In this course you will have the freedom to pitch and develop your own project idea.
 It is your time to spend two terms to create your own startup product.
-The first class meetings will be devoted to short technology hackathons, brainstorming sessions, and choosing your development teams.
+The first class meetings will be devoted to short technology hackathons, brainstorming sessions, and choosing your product teams.
 You will be encouraged to be creative and push yourselves technically, but simultaneously to keep your project scope feasible.
 Often the most successful projects start out as a small, clever idea, while projects that are overly ambitious will prevent you from thoroughly investigating the concept.

 Some things to consider while thinking about project ideas: